matthew-lim-matthew-lim/tinder-bot/README.md

 process is a bit difficult though.

 The documentation on Tinder api endpoints (eg. `https://api.gotinder.com/v2/auth/login/facebook`) isn't very good.
 Theoretically, automated login without SMS should be possible with Facebook because doing it this way is an automated way to retrieve the `x-auth-token`.
 At the moment it is quite hard due to the little documentation and the endpoints being constantly updated.
 From what I could gather, the `https://api.gotinder.com/v2/auth/login/facebook` endpoint takes a `token` and `facebook_id`.
 The `token` is retrieved from a facebook auth endpoint (I am not sure what the endpoint URL should be).
 The `facebook_id` is retrieved from something like `"https://graph.facebook.com/me?access_token=" + {access_token}` where `access_token` is the same as `token` that was supposed to be retrieved earlier.

+I tried to find where the `x-auth-token` is stored in responses.
+Maybe a way to do it would be to log in via selenium, retrieve the `x-auth-token`, and then just use the APIs from there?
+It is probably harder than it sounds though.